Satisfactory Academic Progress (SAP)

 What is Satisfactory Academic Progress?

-There are three components that are reviewed when determining if a student is making satisfactory academic progress.
-To maintain satisfactory academic progress, a student must comply with all three requirements of the policy.
+There are three components that are reviewed when determining if a student is making SAP satisfactory academic progress.
+To maintain SAP, a student must comply with all three requirements of the policy.
 The three components of satisfactory academic progress are:

 1. Total Attempted Credit Hours (150% Rule)

-A student cannot receive financial aid if they have attempted more than 150% of the credit hours published as being required for the completion of their associate degree program or eligible certificate program.
+A student cannot receive financial aid if he or she have attempted more than 150% of the credit hours published as being required for the completion of their associate degree program or eligible certificate program.

 Example: A program of study may require 60 credit hours to graduate.
 A student enrolled in this program can no longer receive financial aid once they have attempted more than 90 credit hours (60 x 150% = 90).